Chrisdeleon91/Algorithmic-Trading-Project-2/README.md

 ### Datasets
 We will use the following datasets in our project:
 * Augomento.AI dataset
-* Kaggle/Alternative.me Fear and greed dataset
+* Kaggle/Alternative.me Fear and Greed dataset

 ### Overview of Tasks
 * Data cleaning and formatting